ahmadmtaleb2/clj_cheat_sheets/a0-clojure.md

 - Operations are how you do things.
 All Operations take the form of *opening parenthesis, operator, operands, closing parenthesis*
 > (operator operand1 operand 2 ... operandn)

 - Clojure uses whitespace to separate operands, and it treats commas as whitespace.
-NO COMMAS!
+NO COMMAS!.
 - the **+** operator adds the operrands
 - the **str** operator concatenates strings to form a new string
 - Clojure’s support for first-class functions allows you to build more power­ful abstractions than you can in languages without them.
 Those unfamiliar with this kind of programming think of functions as allowing you to generalize operations over data instances.